Irish in Tenerife contact department over coronavirus concerns

 Croatia has confirmed its first case of coronavirus infection in a patient who is hospitalised in the capital Zagreb, prime minister Andrej Plenkovic said on Tuesday.

-The move comes as China and South Korea have reported more cases of the coronavirus as clusters of the disease grow in Europe and the Middle East amid rising global concern.
+On Tuesday China and South Korea reported more cases of the coronavirus as concern over the impact of the outbreak sent stock markets into decline around the world.

-Markets have been in decline around the world over virus fears, with Wall Street on Monday mirroring stock exchanges worldwide with a 1,000-plus point drop in the Dow Jones Industrial Average.

-The White House has called for an urgent injection of 2.5 billion dollar (#1.9 billion) in government funds to help combat the disease, while Washington is set to call off planned annual military exercises with South Korea.

 China reported 508 new cases and another 71 deaths on Tuesday, 68 of them in the central city of Wuhan, where the epidemic was first detected in December.